zymlabs/nswag-fluentvalidation/README.md

 dotnet add package ZymLabs.NSwag.FluentValidation.AspNetCore
 ```

-Use the core package for your application project as it doesn't include AspNetCore MVC dependencies.
+Or if you want to use the core package for your application without the AspNetCore MVC dependencies.

 ```console
 dotnet add package ZymLabs.NSwag.FluentValidation